gennaroprota/breeze/tool/make_include_guard/rationale.md

 James went for a different approach (which I happened to suggest, although I wasn't at all sure it would work until James explained it back to me:-)), using the `tr` utility, which introduces a little bias.
-It's simpler, and the bias is acceptable, but of course C++ offers a lot more versatility, and the short development time which is spent on it is greatly repaid.
+It's simpler, and the bias is acceptable, but of course C++ offers a lot more versatility, and I felt that the (short) development time that it required was in fact repaid.

+But it turned out that Python offers the best solution overall: it is fast enough on all my machines and the resulting code is very very maintainable.
+Also, of course, Python allows bootstrapping on a new machine without building anything.
+So, in 2021, I decided to switch to Python (as I had already done with several other tools).

 ---------
 [footnote1] Using underscore, too, would require more maneuvers to avoid the